Faleolo International Airport

 Faleolo International Airport (IATA: APW, ICAO: NSFA) is an airport located 40 km west of Apia, the capital of Samoa.

 Until 1984, Faleolo could not accommodate jets larger than a Boeing 737.
 Services to the United States, Australia, or New Zealand, could only land at Pago Pago International Airport in American Samoa.
-Since the airport's expansion most international traffic now uses Faleolo.
+Since the airport's expansion, most international traffic now uses Faleolo.

-Until 31 December 2019 small turboprop aircraft used to connect American Samoa and Samoa from Fagali'i Airport in the eastern suburbs of Apia.
-With the closure of Fagali’i Airport, all aircraft now use Faleolo.